Monitoring Components Overview

 - Temperature – causes thermal stratification, that is, the layers of upper warm water and deeper cooler water.
 This layering is a fundamental aspect of lakes that governs many of the important processes that occur over the course of a year.

 - Dissolved Oxygen – the amount of dissolved oxygen in the water directly influences nutrient concentrations.
-When dissolved oxygen in the bottom water falls below 1mg/L (becomes anoxic), the process of internal loading occurs, in which nutrients previously trapped in the bottom sediment are released into the water.
+When dissolved oxygen in the bottom water falls below 1mg/L (becomes anoxic), the process of internal loading becomes accelerated, meaning nutrients previously trapped in the bottom sediment are released into the water.

 - Light, pH, and Oxydation Reduction Potential – additional secondary parameters that help determine water quality and lake health.

 In most cases, nutrients are the primary factor used for determining water quality.
-High levels of nutrients such as total phosphorus and total nitrogen lead to an increase in plant and algae growth and a decrease in water clarity.
+High levels of the nutrients total phosphorus and total nitrogen lead to an increase in plant and algae growth and a decrease in water clarity.

 Planktonic algae are microscopic organisms that are suspended in the water column and, at high concentrations, cause a greenish tint to the water.
 Algae flourishes in water with high phosphorus concentrations.